lmc2179/lmc2179.github.io/drafts/monte_carlo.md

 https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.bootstrap.html#scipy.stats.bootstrap

-why the bootstrap works - is it magic? rubin link. intuitive description of bca and why it is a good idea
+why the bootstrap works - is it magic? rubin link on modeling assumptions. intuitive description of bca and why it is a good idea

 honorable mention to the jackknife